 Becoming a successful entrepreneur is not easy.

-I spent five years studying 177 self-made millionaires and I have to say, they are among the most courageous, fearless individuals I have ever met.
+I spent five years studying 177 self-made millionaires and I have to say, the entrepreneurs in my study were among the most courageous, fearless individuals I have ever met.

 They put everything on the line.

 They took enormous risks in the pursuit of their dreams.

 If you want your children to grow up to be entrepreneurs, then there are certain things you can do as a parent to help tee them up to be an entrepreneur.

 Optimism is the greatest asset of every successful entrepreneur.

 Sixty-seven percent of the self-made millionaires in my five-year study on the daily habits of the rich were fanatical optimists.

 While they expected the entrepreneurial journey would be long, hard, and filled with setbacks, they also believed they would survive that journey and, in the end, succeed.